 Advertising for Bids (4 weeks)

 Council must approve the Director of Administration to advertise and receive bids.
 An advertisement must be placed in a newspaper of general circulation for two consecutive weeks and a bid opening scheduled no earlier than one days after the last advertisement.
 The Council also authorizes at the same time the Mayor through the Board of Control to enter into contract.
-Time for Council to pass legislation three months.
-(Council may reduce this time to one month by passing legislation on emergency).
+Time for Council to pass legislation is three months.
+(Council may reduce this time to one month by passing legislation on emergency.)
 Time for advertising and receiving bids is one month.